Ujjwalkumar2003/newelitmus/README.md

 If necessary, you have the option to skip a stage, though this will result in forfeiting any potential points for that stage

 You may end the game at any time, regardless of what stage you are on and receive results till there

+<h4>Future Work</h4>

+Addition of time in game , Deployment of project